MFaisal125/CEH-Labs/README.md

 ## Malware Threats

-Explore notes on different types of malware and their threats.
+You can explore notes on different types of malware and their threats.

 ## Sniffing